-Personal interactions with the instructor are essential to learning well in all your courses.
+One-on-one interactions with the instructor or another member of the learning team are essential to learning well.
 For this course, all office hours will take place in the Physics Help Room, an open room in the Duane Physics building basement (DUAN G2B90) where any student can work on physics assignments with peers, TAs, or professors.
-Help Room staff are available to answer questions most times of the day during any weekday, and my specific Help Room hours are posted on the home page of Canvas.
+Help room hours from this course's learning team will be posted on the home page of Canvas.
 I am also more than happy to answer any questions over email or set up an impromptu meeting over Zoom or in-person.